from £40 /night help

 Originally two properties and at one time incorporating a stable and hayloft, Christmas Cottage has been refurbished and redecorated to a high standard and offers a cosy lounge with beamed ceiling and log-burning stove, two good sized bedrooms, a spacious dining kitchen and a shower room.
 The second bedroom may be used as either a double or a twin room as it has both a double and a single bed.
 The cottage accommodates 4 people very comfortably and guests enjoy free WiFi and Sky+.
 Well-behaved pets are welcome and are sure to enjoy some lovely walks.

-Gunnerside boasts a popular licensed tea room/bistro, also offering take away meals, as well as a working smithy/museum.
-A mobile fish and chip van visits the village on Friday evenings.
-The Kings Head Pub will take its rightful place at the heart of village life once again when it reopens in September 2014 after extensive renovation and refurbishment.
+Gunnerside boasts a popular pub, the Kings Head, serving excellent food and local ales, a licensed tea room/bistro, also offering take away meals, as well as a working smithy/museum.
+A mobile fish and chip van visits the village on Friday evenings. .

 There are numerous walks from the door – whether you are in the mood for a gentle riverside stroll or a 'grand day out' on the breezy fells.